MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 18. Once Laura is signed out, close your Microsoft Edge browser.

 19. You now want to log out of LON-CL2 as Laura Atkins and log back in as the Adatum administrator.
-This will prepare LON-CL2 for the next lab. <br/>
+This will prepare LON-CL2 for the next lab that uses this PC. <br/>

 	On LON-CL2, select the **Ctrl+Alt+Delete** function in your VM lab environment.